KC2016/Case-Study-Classification/README.md

 <br/>

 ## What did we do?
-We used Progressive Regression model to predict which customers accept or reject credit card offers, using the bank credit card holder data set.
+We used a Progressive Regression model to predict which customers accept or reject credit card offers, using the bank credit card holder data set.

-### Using Python
+### Python
 - read data from xlsx files
 - made data cleaning
-- EDA - exploratory data analysis with seabort and
+- EDA - exploratory data analysis with seaborn and
 - Categorizing some of the numerical data
 - made data wrangling
 - create a model (Normalizing numerical data, Splitting train and test data, Applying the Progressive Regression model, Evaluating accuracy and testing)